k4cg/nichtparasoup/python-package/docs/run/index.md

 _nichtparasoup_ uses YAML config files. for more details about config see the [config](../config/index.md) documentation.

-for an eay handling this sub-command comes into play.
+for easy handling this sub-command comes into play.

 `nichtparasoup server config`